marcusoftnet/marcusoftnet.github.io/_posts/2007-10-23-in-perfect-peace.md

 I got the great privilege to write the inlet of the CD, which is called In Perfect Peace after one of the pieces on the CD.
-That particular piece is written by Kenneth <span id="SPELLING_ERROR_2" class="blsp-spelling-error">Downie and was very important for the band and Bengt Eklund.
+That particular piece is written by Kenneth Downie and was very important for the band and Bengt Eklund.
 So it's very fitting that the last CD is called that and that the piece is on it.